Battery Information and Maintenance

 SAE is the standard for most automotive vehicles.
 Consisting of two lead posts in the shape of truncated cones, positioned on the top of the battery, they have slightly different diameters to ensure correct electrical polarity.

 The JIS battery terminal is similar to the SAE but smaller.
 Like the SAE, the positive is larger than the negative, but both are smaller than their SAE counterparts.
 Most older Japanese cars were fitted with JIS terminals.

 L terminals consist of an L-shaped post with a bolt hole through the vertical side.
 Typically, these are used for batteries in some European cars, motorcycles, lawn and garden devices, snowmobiles and other light duty vehicles.

-Marine battery terminals typically have two posts, a 3/8”-16 threaded post for the positive and a 5/16”-18 post for the negative along with a pair of SAE tapered posts
+Marine battery terminals typically have dual posts, a 3/8”-16 threaded post for the positive and a 5/16”-18 threaded post for the negative along with a pair of SAE tapered posts

 Replacement battery terminals from R&J Batteries

 If you’re looking for a replacement battery terminal, look no further than the wide range at R&J Batteries.
 Our experienced team will be happy to assist you in finding the appropriate replacement terminal for your battery, no matter if you’re looking for a deep cycle, commercial or a specific brand, such as ACDelco.
 Any questions?
 Call us on 1300 769 282.